Home Compare SRP.L vs WKL.AS

 Serco Group vs Wolters Kluwer N.V.: Which Stock Looks Stronger in 2026?

-Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and growth.
-Serco still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Wolters Kluwer holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Serco still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Serco carries the stronger setup — intact trend against Wolters Kluwer's broken trend.
 That leaves a split case: the structural lead stays with Wolters Kluwer, but the market is not currently confirming it.

 INDUSTRY COMPARISON